Mutestock/dbd_exam/readme.md

 > docker-compose up --build

-The entire project's total size is 8~ gb. \
+The entire project's total size is 6~ gb. \
 It'll probably take 10 minutes total.
 Don't stop the process prematurely. \
 3~ minutes of those 10~ comes from the data-population container. \
-The entire process is done when you see this guy: ヽ༼ຈل͜ຈ༽ﾉ
+The entire process is done when the data-population container exits with code 0.

  \
 Containers: \